stealjs/steal/docs/stealjs.md

 help you create the next great app.
 Its designed to simplify dependency management while being extremely powerful and flexible.

-Its module loader, [Steal], supports the future - [ES6 Module Loader](https://github.com/ModuleLoader/es6-module-loader) syntax -
-with everything [traceur supports](https://github.com/google/traceur-compiler/wiki/LanguageFeatures), while supporting AMD, and CommonJS.
+Its module loader, [Steal steal], supports the future - [ES6 Module Loader](https://github.com/ModuleLoader/es6-module-loader) syntax - with everything [traceur supports](https://github.com/google/traceur-compiler/wiki/LanguageFeatures), while supporting AMD, and CommonJS.

 Steal makes common use cases as simply as possible.
-Steal automatically loads a config file, supports css and less, and can load plugins by extension (no more `!less` in `styles.less!less`).
+Steal automatically loads a [@config config] and [@dev development tools] module, supports css and less, and makes it easy to switch between development and production [System.env environments].

-Its builder, [StealTools],
-lets you build an application or export your project to AMD, CommonJS or standalone formats.
+Its builder, [StealTools steal-tools], lets you build an application or export your project to AMD, CommonJS or standalone formats.
 But steal-tools killer feature, it can build progressively loaded apps that